WJSoftware/wj-config/README.md

 | `scheme` | String | 'https' | The scheme used to connect to the host.
 When not specified, it is `http`. |
 | `rootPath` | String | '/api' |  Optional root path that is applied downstream to all URL creation down the sub hierarchy. |

-To make it perfectly clear, here is the quickstart example evolved to use hosts and web socket scheme.
+To make it perfectly clear, here is the quickstart example evolved to use hosts and the web socket and https schemes.

 ```json
 {